MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Collapse: 2025

+- Asymptotic analysis of shallow and deep forgetting in replay with Neural Collapse. [[paper]](https://arxiv.org/abs/2512.07400)
+  - Giulia Lanzillotta, Damiano Meier, Thomas Hofmann.
+  - Key Word: Neural Collapse; Continual Learning.
+  - <details><summary>Digest</summary> This paper addresses the continual learning paradox where models retain separable features for past tasks yet fail at prediction, formalizing this as a distinct gap between robust deep feature retention and fragile shallow classifier forgetting.
+By extending the Neural Collapse framework to sequential settings, the authors demonstrate that while minimal experience replay buffers are mathematically sufficient to anchor feature geometry, they induce a "strong collapse" in the classifier characterized by rank-deficient covariances and inflated class means that obscure true decision boundaries.
+Consequently, the work challenges the prevailing reliance on large buffers, suggesting that robust performance can be unlocked with minimal data simply by explicitly correcting these specific statistical artifacts in the classifier.

 - Neural Collapse Beyond the Unconstrainted Features Model: Landscape, Dynamics, and Generalization in the Mean-Field Regime. [[paper]](https://arxiv.org/abs/2501.19104)
   - Diyuan Wu, Marco Mondelli.
   - Key Word: Neural Collapse; Mean-Field Analysis.